namithap10/TeCoNeRV/docs/evaluation.md

 - patch-tubelet and teconerv: [nerv_enc_trainer_full_res.py](../trainers/nerv_enc_trainer_full_res.py)
 - overlap evaluation: [nerv_enc_trainer_full_res_eval_overlap.py](../trainers/nerv_enc_trainer_full_res_eval_overlap.py)

-For the baseline (`nervenc`), the numbers reported in Table 1 correspond to the **direct** transmission path.
-Residual encoding is our contribution for patch-based models, hence reporting the baseline on its direct path is the fair comparison.
+For the baseline (`nervenc`), the numbers reported in Table 1 correspond to the **direct** transmission mode for fair comparison, as residual encoding is our contribution for patch-based models.
 Table 3 includes baseline results under both direct and from_prev transmission as an ablation.

 Results in the main paper (excluding the quantization ablation) are reported at `quant_bit 4` with `encoding_type arithmetic`.
 Both are passed as `--opts` overrides, as in the reference scripts.
-A single run can sweep multiple quantization levels by passing an underscore-separated list, e.g. `quant_bit 8_7_6_5_4`, which produces one set of metrics per level.
-Using a different encoding type (e.g. `huffman`) will produce slightly different bpp estimates.
+Multiple quantization levels can be evaluated by passing an underscore-separated list, e.g. `quant_bit 8_7_6_5_4`, which produces one set of metrics per level.
+Using a different lossless encoding type (e.g. `huffman`) will produce slightly different bpp estimates.

 Note: The periodic `evaluate_epoch()` loop (which writes `eval_metrics.csv`) used during training is **not** the evaluation protocol reported in the paper.
 It samples clips from `test_dataset` and is useful as a sanity check during training, but it does not produce the sequential video-by-video metrics reported.